 those who have reported anonymously.
 Choose the option as follows,

-- then send it to them.
-There are other Follow-Up options, including a way to ask specific, clarifying questions to the complainant.
-Anonymous complainants won’t be notified that you have posted a note to them unless they independently log-in to their complaint at a later date (as they were encouraged to do upon completion of their complaint submittal).
+- There are other Follow-Up options, including a way to ask specific, clarifying questions to the complainant.
+Anonymous complainants won’t be notified that you have posted a note to them; they must independently log-in to their complaint at a later date (as they are encouraged to do upon submission of their complaint).
 This feature allows the investigator and complainant to communicate.
 If the complainant did not file the complaint anonymously, you may choose to contact them via phone or email, but please document any such follow-up communication, either as an Attachment or a Note.

-- Assignments and Access: If you employ a co-investigator and wish for them to have access to the assigned case in EthicsPoint Case Management System, you will select them from the list provided in this feature.
-If their name is not listed, contact the Chief Compliance Officer (251-460-7115, or email@example.com), who can add them.
-You’ll then need to place a check in the box to the far-right of your screen for “send email,” which will alert them of the new assignment.
+- Assignments and Access: If you employ a co-investigator and wish for them to have access to the assigned case in EthicsPoint Case Management System, you will select them from the list provided in EthicsPoint.
+If their name is not listed, contact the Chief Compliance Officer (251-460-7115, or firstname.lastname@example.org), who can add them.
+You can then place a check in the box to the far-right of your screen for “send email,” which will alert them of the new assignment.
 New users will first be prompted in an introductory email (initiated by an EthicsPoint system administrator) to login for the first time using their email prefix (usually the first letter of first name, and full last name), then prompted to establish a password.

 - Participants: Use this for identifying anyone involved in the investigation (implicated person, witness, victim, interviewee, etc.) by entering their name and contact info in this section.

 - Attachments: you may attach various types of files, including WORD docs, spreadsheets,